ABOUT THE MUSEUM

 History of the Museum

-The museum’s history actually began in 1939 when the local council of Administrative Women in Education began a study of children’s museums, with the idea of starting one in Fort Worth.
-Two years later the charter was filed, but it would be almost four years before the museum would find a physical home.
-With the help of the city’s school board, the museum opened in early 1945 in two rooms in De Zavala Elementary School.
+The Museum’s story actually began two years earlier.
+In 1939, the local Council of Administrative Women in Education launched a study of children’s museums with the goal of creating one in Fort Worth.
+Although the charter was filed in 1941, it would be nearly four years before the Museum found its first home.
+With the support of the Fort Worth Independent School District, the Museum opened in early 1945 in two rooms at De Zavala Elementary School.

-In 1968 the name was changed to the Fort Worth Museum of Science and History so that adults even without children could enjoy the Museum.
-It worked!
-Today more than half the Museum’s visitors are adults.
-Much of that is due to the addition of the Omni Theater in 1983.
-The Omni was the first IMAX® dome theater in the Southwest and soon became one of the most successful in the world.
+In 1968, the institution adopted a new name, the Fort Worth Museum of Science and History, to better reflect its broad appeal to visitors of all ages.
+Today, more than half of the Museum’s visitors are adults.
+This expanded audience was fueled in part by the opening of the Omni Theater in 1983.
+As the first IMAX® dome theater in the Southwest, the Omni quickly became one of the most successful theaters of its kind in the world.

-Although its name, location, size, and scope have changed dramatically since 1941, the Museum still serves a similar purpose: to provide an extraordinary learning environment to the community.
+While its name, location, size, and offerings have evolved dramatically since 1941, the Museum’s purpose remains unchanged: to provide an extraordinary learning environment that inspires curiosity, discovery, and lifelong learning for all.

 The Fort Worth Museum of Science and History is proud to be accredited by the American Alliance of Museums and part of the Smithsonian Affiliate program, the Association of Science and Technology Centers, the Association of Children's Museums, and Museums for All.